 When used properly, hashtags aren’t an avenue for spammy content promotion.
 They’re a tool to target the right people by allowing your content to be categorized.
-As Steve Cooper points out in Forbes, using hashtags as a tool for joining and participating in conversations (as opposed to trying to boost the chances your links will be clicked) can be a powerful maneuver.
+As Katie Lundin points out in crowdspring, using hashtags as a tool for joining and participating in conversations (as opposed to trying to boost the chances your links will be clicked) can be a powerful maneuver.

 A recent Tweet from marketing automation specialists Kuno Creative displayed the perfect balance of readability and Twitter search optimization:

 Their content promotion can gain more exposure by being primed for search by individuals looking for insights on social media or Facebook marketing.
 By limiting their hashtag use to two tags, and capitalizing the first letter of each word in the hashtags (a concept known as camel case), the content is still easy-to-read for followers.

 Did you know the average social media user only maintains two profiles?
 Or that, according to Mashable, many just stick to one?
 If your brand’s ideal buyer persona isn’t especially tech-savvy or interested in much besides Facebook, it may be much wiser to truly focus your efforts on the right network.
 Find out which network your clients prefer spending time on, and make sure your presence on that platform is as robust as possible.

 Your content promotion strategy will quickly fizzle if your fans figure out you aren’t willing to listen, but are just hoping to be heard.
 Dedicate posts to asking questions, in addition to sharing links.
 Belinda Little defined the three following types of queries:

 - Pure Fan Engagement: Which sports team are you cheering for in this weekend’s big match?
 What New Year’s resolutions did you make or break this year?
 Ask about sports, career, weekend plans, or anything else to simply spark conversation.